 "Scrooge McDuck and Harry Oldman have also been dipped!"

 "THAT DOESN'T MATTER!"
 Evina screamed.
 "None of the pain and death and destruction that all of Toontown has experienced would have happened if you didn't create that monster!
-How heartless and cruel could you have been?"
+How could you be so cruel and heartless!?"

-"I had to."
-The chicken shot back boldly, raising his blaster to Evina.
+"I had to," Gyro shot back boldly, raising his blaster to Evina.
 "I thought you of all people would know what it feels like, to have that darkness completely fill your body.
 I did what had to be done!"

-"I want to offer you my sincerest apology."
-Gearloose said honestly.
+"I want to offer you my sincerest apology," Gyro said.
 "I only wanted to help.
 I didn't want it to end this way!"
-Tears began to fill his eyes and then they hugged each other.
+Tears began to fill his eyes, and then Evina suddenly hugged him.
 The embrace was one of forgiveness, sadness, and love.

 Evina still felt slightly awkward hugging someone that he had never remembered meeting before.
-They were supposed to be enemies but they had something in common that they couldn't deny.
-They were from the same family and they understood each other's pains.
-They had something inside them that nobody else in the world had, this mysterious shadow of the cog.
+They were supposed to be enemies, but they had something in common that he couldn't deny.
+They were from the same family, and they understood each other's pains.
+They had something inside them that nobody else in the world had, this mysterious disease of the cog.

 Evina felt very tired since he had last woken up from bed at four in the morning.
 A lot had happened since then.
-He defeated the president, his friends were dipped, and he found his father that he never knew before.
+He defeated the president, his friends were dipped, and he found his long-lost traitor of a father.

-"So I've noticed."
-Gearloose replied, "But they're not like that anymore."
+"So, I've noticed," Gyro said.
+"But they're not like that anymore."

-"I think we need to go up on the roof."
-Gearloose said.
+"We need to go up on the roof," he said.

-Although Evina didn't know what he was talking about, he followed Gearloose to his spaceship.
-He sat with the door open and his legs hanging out, and then they slowly rose through the ceiling and up higher and higher to the surface.
+Although Evina didn't know what he was talking about, he followed Gyro to his spaceship.
+He sat with the door open and his legs hanging out.
+Then they slowly rose through the ceiling and up higher and higher to the surface.
 They landed on what remained of the roof of the capitol building.
 Evina hopped out and saw the amazing view.

-Above the building, there was a beautiful sight of the city and warm wind blowing.
+Above the building, there was a beautiful sight of the city.
+A warm wind was blowing.
 Evina could feel it on his black suit, reminding him of the times he spent alone.
 Now they could see all of Cogtropolis glimmering in the colorful sunset.
 The clouds were orange like the ones on the day that Gyro left Toontown.

 It was unusually silent.
 Every single cog in the world was destroyed, but Evina didn't really feel too bad for them.
 After all, for most of them, it was the first time that they had ever felt the joy of laughter.
 They had never really experienced something quite like that before.
 The conquering of Toontown was all because they were following orders.

 He had mixed emotions of happiness and sadness.
 A normal toon wouldn't be able to handle the feelings that Evina had experienced that day, but he wasn't a normal toon.
 He began to cry of happiness and grief.
-If only the other toons could see this.
-He thought.
-If only they could hear the truth, and see the beauty, and feel the happiness of his reunion.
-If only they could be heroes together.
-If only they could forgive him.
+If only the other toons could see this, he thought.
+If only they could hear the truth, and see the beauty, and feel the happiness of our reunion.
+If only we could be heroes together.
+If only they could forgive me.

-Gearloose looked out at his nation with wonder.
-He had started this all and even though it had caused terrible things, it had a beautiful result in the end.
+Gyro looked out at his nation with wonder.
+He had started this all, and even though it had caused terrible things, it still shined brilliantly.

 "I've been thinking about that for a long time," Gyro replied, "and then I found the answer.
 The toons didn't have the resistance and pain to understand happiness.
 They needed something difficult to wake them up from their ignorance.
-Once I felt the anger and the empty feeling, I knew what the truth was.
+Once I felt the anger and the emptiness, I knew this is what it would take.
 Sometimes things need to be broken down in order to be built up."

-Evina thought about his words and they began to make sense.
+Evina thought about his words, and they began to make sense.
 Just like muscles, almost everything needs resistance to grow and become strong.
-"You truly are a genius."
-He told his father.
+"You truly are a genius," he told him.
 "I just wish the other toons could be here to see this...."
-He thought about it sadly for a minute before he suddenly got the strangest idea.
+He thought about it sadly for a minute, but then he thought of the strangest idea.

 "What it is?"
-Gearloose asked in response to Evina suddenly jumping up.
+Gyro asked in response to Evina suddenly jumping up.

 Evina seemed to ignore everything else.
 A moment of genius had struck.
 "I...
 I think I know what to do!
 The toons can experience this!"
 Evina pulled the giant pencil out of his pocket.

-The chicken's eyes nearly popped out of his head when he saw it.
-The pencil was perfectly sharpened and embossed with the name, Walt Disney, in golden letters.
+Gyro's eyes nearly popped out of his head when he saw it.
+The pencil was perfectly sharpened and embossed with the name Walt Disney in golden letters.

-"Before he was dipped, Scrooge told me that nothing is impossible."
-Evina stated.
-"And I believe him."
+"Before he was dipped, Scrooge told me that nothing is impossible," Evina said, "and I believe him."

 Previous | Next